-Imerys operates benchmark bentonite mines and processing plants on the island of Milos in Greece, in the southern Cape, South Africa, in the US, China, Hungary and in Bulgaria.
+Imerys operates benchmark bentonite mines and processing plants on the island of Milos in Greece, in the southern Cape, South Africa, in the US, China, Hungary, and Bulgaria.

-Imerys operations supply consistent high-quality bentonite to serve foundry, oil drilling, paper industry, tunneling, ore pelletizing, dam, lake and landfill sealing, water treatment, pet litter and feed markets worldwide.
+Imerys operations supply consistent high-quality bentonite to serve foundry, oil drilling, paper industry, tunnelling, ore pelletizing, dam, lake and landfill sealing, water treatment, pet litter, and feed markets worldwide.

 In iron ore pelletizing Imerys bentonite is used as a binder for the formation of iron ore pellets.
 Pellets are balls produced from iron ore or concentrates and are used as feed material for iron making.
 Imerys bentonite adds significant value to the pelletizing process and the quality of the final product.

-In the paper industry, the high surface area of bentonite in combination with its unique properties, makes it ideal for various applications.
+In the paper industry, the high surface area of bentonite in combination with its unique properties makes it ideal for various applications.
 Bentonite is used in retention systems and for the control of stickies and pitch.
-Furthermore it helps to improve the loop water treatment which reduces the water consumption.
+Furthermore, it helps to improve the loop water treatment which reduces water consumption.

-Bentonite is ideal for use in cat litter due to its unique water absorption, swelling, and odor controlling properties.
+Bentonite is ideal for use in cat litter due to its unique water absorption, swelling, and odour-controlling properties.
 It is an excellent anti-caking agent for animal feed.